Postgraduate course information

 Grow your personal practice

-At NUA, postgraduate study is more than an extension of undergraduate learning.
+At Norwich University of the Arts, postgraduate study is more than an extension of undergraduate learning.
 It’s a launchpad for entrepreneurship, academic research, intellectual inquiry and creative employment.

-Choose NUA for your postgraduate study and you’ll enjoy:
+Choose Norwich for your postgraduate study and you’ll enjoy:

 - Freedom to advance your creative practice in a vibrant and supportive environment